isomerpages/moe-punggolsec/_for-parents/Positive Parenting Programme.md

 The MWS FSP aims to achieve greater awareness and access to community support networks and resources.
 Holistic support services will be accessible to targeted families with multiple needs.
 To aid in this, Punggol Secondary School will provide meeting spaces for parents interested in the Triple P programme.
-Through these sessions, we hope to equip parents with evidence-based parenting knowledge and skills so as to strengthen parent-child relationships.
+Through these sessions, we aim to equip parents with evidence-based parenting knowledge and skills to strengthen parent-child relationships.